23 May 2025

 Tove Jansson published her first Moomin book, The Moomins and the Great Flood, 80 years ago, in 1945.
 The story follows a family of “moomintrolls” who become refugees after a flood washes away their home.
 Written at the end of the Second World War, when millions were displaced, it reflects the struggles of rebuilding lives after disaster.

-To celebrate the Moomins’ 80th birthday, The Conversation is hosting a screening of the film Moomins on the Riviera at Pictureville Cinema, followed by an expert panel discussing the theme of refugees in Jansson’s work.
-As a City of Sanctuary and home to one of four public art commissions honouring Moomin 80, Bradford is the perfect place to mark this milestone.
-Tickets include a free ebook from The Conversation featuring expert articles about Tove Jansson and the Moomins.
+To celebrate the Moomins’ 80th birthday, The Conversation hosted a screening of the film Moomins on the Riviera at Pictureville Cinema, followed by an expert panel discussing the theme of refugees in Jansson’s work.
+As a City of Sanctuary and temporary home to one of four public art commissions honouring Moomin 80, Bradford was the perfect place to mark this milestone.
+Tickets included a free ebook from The Conversation featuring expert articles about Tove Jansson and the Moomins.

 The Conversation is a non-profit, independent news website that publishes analysis and informed comment.
 Stories are written by academic experts, working with professional journalists who help share their knowledge with the world.